Rocky 9 migration#

 Expected impact#

+We have learned from the first migration attempt that the impact of this upgrade will be small for most users.
 Currently the CPU cores are unable to reach the maximal (‘turbo’) frequency.
 Compared to nodes with Rocky 8, you may therefore see somewhat lower performance if only a few cores are active while the other cores are idling.
 This issue is still being investigated.